On Bayesian Mechanics: A Physics of and by Beliefs: The philosophy of Bayesian mechanics

-To sum up: principles like the FEP, the CMEP, Noether's theorem, and the principle of stationary action are mathematical structures that we can use to develop mechanical theories (which are also mathematical structures) that model various classes of physical systems (which are \textit{also} mathematical structures).
+To sum up: principles like the FEP, the CMEP, Noether's theorem, and the principle of stationary action are mathematical structures that we can use to develop mechanical theories (which are also mathematical structures) that model the dynamics of various classes of physical systems (which are \textit{also} mathematical structures).
+That is, we use them to derive the mechanics of a system (a set of equations of motion); which, in turn, are used to derive or explain dynamics.
 A principle is thus a piece of mathematical reasoning, which can be developed into a method; that is, it can applied methodically\textemdash and more or less fruitfully\textemdash to specific situations.
 Scientists use these principles to provide an interpretation of these mechanical theories.
 If mechanics explain \textit{what} a system is doing, in terms of systems of equations of movement, principles explain \textit{why}.
 From there, scientists leverage mechanical theories for specific applications.
 In most practical applications (e.g., in experimental settings), they are used to make sense of a specific set of empirical phenomena (in particular, to explain empirically what we have called their dynamics).
 And when so applied, mechanical theories become \textit{empirical theories} in the ordinary sense: specific aspects of the formalism (e.g., the parameters and updates of some model) are systematically related to some target empirical phenomena of interest.
-So mechanical theories can be subjected to experimental verification by giving the components specific empirical interpretation.
+So, mechanical theories can be subjected to experimental verification by giving the components specific empirical interpretation.
 Real experimental verification of theories, in turn, is more about evaluating the evidence that some data set provides for some models, than it is about falsifying any specific model \textit{per se}.
-Moreover, the fact that the mechanical theories and principles of physics can be used to say something interesting about real physical systems at all\textemdash indeed, the striking \textit{empirical fact} that all physical systems appear to conform to the mechanical theories derived from these principles\textemdash is distinct from the mathematical ``truth" (i.e., consistency) of these principles.
+Moreover, the fact that the mechanical theories and principles of physics can be used to say something interesting about real physical systems at all\textemdash indeed, the striking \textit{empirical fact} that all physical systems appear to conform to the mechanical theories derived from these principles; see, e.g., \cite{isomura2022experimental}\textemdash is distinct from the mathematical ``truth" (i.e., consistency) of these principles.